fanteastick/quartz-test/content/linux/Wake on Lan.md

 ### Summary

-Your laptop’s NIC LEDs going dark in sleep means it’s not receiving standby power, so WOL can’t function.
+Your laptop's NIC LEDs going dark in sleep means it's not receiving standby power, so WOL can't function.
 Turn off “Deep Sleep” in BIOS, disable all power-saving Ethernet features in Windows, and keep the AC adapter plugged in.
 After that, the port light should remain on and WOL over Ethernet will start working reliably.

 > [!note]- Sources
 > [1](https://www.anyviewer.com/how-to/wol-not-working-2578.html)